 CONFLICT OF INTEREST

 The authors owne the Patents for the Oralift Appliances.

 I thank Dr. Trevor Coward Reader / Hon Consultant in Prosthetic Facial Rehabilitation King's and Guy's Dental Institute for his advice and assistance with taking the 3D Images.

 Financial and competing interests disclosure: N.K.
 Mohindra is the pioneer of the Oralift® treatment and owns the patents for the appliances.

 Knuth AD.
 The art of computer programming Fundamental algorithms 3rd ed.
-3rd ed.1997.
+1997.

 Liccardi G, Senna G, Russo M, et al. Evaluation of the nocebo effect during oral challenge in patients with adverse drug reactions.
 J Investig Allergol Clin Immunol 2004; 14(2): 104-7.
 [PMID: 15301298]